Changing Times - 1889 to 1939

-On September 12, 1889, the village council finally put a water works question to the voters.
+On September 12, 1889, the village council finally put a waterworks question to the voters.
 By a vote of 459 for and 53 against, a new water system would be installed.
-Work started about a month later & the system was completed & tested in April 1890.
+Work started about a month later and the system was completed and tested in April 1890.
 Now the fire department had water nearly every place in town to help them during a fire.

 Not much is mentioned or recorded about the fire department until after the First World War.
 Motorized vehicles were becoming popular and teams of horses not so plentiful.
 The village council started thinking about a motorized fire truck.

-On July 19, 1920, the village council approved the purchase of a Reo fire truck from Boyer Fire Apparatus Company, for a sum not to exceed $7,000.00.
+On July 19, 1920, the village council approved the purchase of a Reo fire truck from Boyer Fire Apparatus Company, for a sum not to exceed $7,000.
 January 14, 1921, Fenton's village council took delivery of Fenton's first motorized fire truck.
-The firemen received training for one week on the operation of the truck by the Boyer Fire Apparatus Company.
+The firemen received training for 1 week on the operation of the truck by the Boyer Fire Apparatus Company.

 At a village council meeting on October 5, 1925, it was agreed to work with Fenton Township to try and create a special assessment district to purchase a fire truck for township fire protection.
 The township would maintain the truck and the village firemen would answer the alarms.
 This truck would also be used for fires in the village.
 In March 1926, the village firemen received the 1926 Reo fire truck.

 Since the fire department now had two motorized fire trucks, they would have to part with the Silsby Steam Engine and 2 hose carts.
 There was no longer room for them at the fire hall.
 Space has always been a concern at the fire station throughout history.
 Some claim these items were sold, but there were no records found to indicate if they were sold or not.
 We have also heard claims that the steam engine was left to rot away in the old city dump, which was located where the Community Center now sits.
 I guess we will probably never know for sure.